david-ryan-alviola/regression-project/README.md

 Data will be acquired from the *zillow* database and prepared based on initial examination.
 Scaling will not be performed until a minimum viable product (MVP) is attained.

 I want to examine these possibilities:
-1. There is a positive correlation between bathrooms and tax value.
-2. There is a positive correlation between bedrooms and tax value.
+1. Does the tax value increase as the number of bathrooms increase?
+2. Does the tax value increase as the number of bedrooms increase?
-3. There is a positive correlation between total square feet and tax value.
+3. Does the tax value increase as the total square feet incrases?
+4. Does the tax value decrease with as age increases?
+5. Is there a difference between tax values based on the FIPS county?

 After preparation, I intend to perform univariate exploration on the entire population and use my findings to help form any other hypotheses I would like to test.
 Bivariate exploration will be performed on the training sample and I should be able to see how the features I selected interact with the target.
 I will verify my hypotheses using statistical testing and where I can move forward with the alternate hypothesis, I will use those features in multivariate exploration.
 By the end of exploration, I will have identified which features I wish to use in my model.